New Hampshire Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar makes strong financial sense in New Hampshire.
-With electricity rates averaging 23.3¢ per kWh—well above the national average—solar panels offer significant savings potential for homeowners.
+Yes, solar makes sense for most New Hampshire homeowners.
+With electricity rates at 23.3¢ per kWh—41% above the national average—solar panels help lock in predictable energy costs and reduce monthly bills.